DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 | Geometry                            | string    | `"POINT(8.41594949941623, 49.0048124984033)"` | A geometry is represented as a [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) string.<br><br>*Note:* By default, coordinates use the WGS84 projection. |

 Parameters are stored in `metadata` as well.
-They are always passed as `string` and can be read through the `cadenzaanalytics.request.request_metadata` methods `get_parameter` for a single parameter, respectively `get_parameters` for a dictionary of all parameters.
+They are always passed as `string` and can be read through the [`RequestMetadata`](cadenzaanalytics/request/request_metadata.html) methods `get_parameter` for a single parameter, respectively `get_parameters` for a dictionary of all parameters.

 ```
 param_flag = metadata.get_parameter('flag')